 LEOSA training schedule

 Training is offered at the James N. Robey Public Safety Training Center, 2200 Scott Wheeler Drive Marriottsville, MD 21104.
 To sign up, e-mail Brittany Moore in the Education and Training Division at firstname.lastname@example.org.

-Did you know you can dispose of your unwanted medication any day of the year at one of our four permanent drop off locations?
+Did you know you can dispose of your unwanted medication any day of the year at one of five permanent drop off locations?
 They're OPEN DAILY YEAR ROUND!
-The Howard County Police Department and HC DrugFree have provided the community with three permanent medication disposal boxes in an effort to assist residents in disposing of unwanted or expired prescription and over-the-counter medications safely and anonymously.
+Dispose of unwanted or expired prescription and over-the-counter medications safely and anonymously.
 The permanent boxes are maintained by the police department and allow residents to drop off unwanted medications 365 days a year.

-They are located at the Northern District Station (3410 Courthouse Drive in Ellicott City), Southern District Station (11226 Scaggsville Road in Laurel), Community Outreach (10741 Little Patuxent Parkway in Columbia), and Gary Arthur Community Center (2400 Route 97 in Cooksville).
-The district station boxes are available 24 hours a day, seven days a week.
+The district station and MSP boxes are available 24 hours a day, seven days a week.
 Boxes at Community Outreach and Gary Arthur Community Center are available during normal business hours.